RETHINKING

 Now is the time to make real change – to design an assessment system that helps every young person to thrive.
 Momentum is building.
 Join us to help make it happen.

-Across the globe there are well-established school systems which provide working examples of meaningful, balanced and rigorous alternatives to exam-only assessment.
+There are well-established school systems which provide working examples of meaningful, balanced and rigorous alternatives to exam-only assessment.
 Momentum for change is growing!

 WHAT IF?